WinterAxis/ESV-MD-Bible/The_Bible_esv/17_Esther/Esth_3.md

 A copy of the document was to be issued as a decree in every province by proclamation to all the peoples to be ready for that day.

 ###### 15
 The couriers went out hurriedly by order of the king, and the decree was issued in Susa the citadel.
-And the king and Haman sat down to drink, but the city of Susa was thrown into confusion. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the king and Haman sat down to drink, but the city of Susa was thrown into confusion.

 ***